uber/peloton/docs/tutorial.md

          9|      |  PENDING|  DISABLED|                      |          |                      |  Task sent for placement|        |
 ```

-##  Check the logs for a particular instance
+###  Check the logs for a particular instance
 The stdout / stderr can be streamed over the commandline.
 Note: the stdout is keep in the Mesos Sandbox which is automatically cleaned when space is running out
 ```
 $ bin/peloton task logs 3a6d6cfe-4b25-4137-af65-61d3070d4ac3 0 --filename="stderr"
 HelloWorld
 ```

+## Elastic Resource Pool Example

+Coming soon...